Digilent/ZyboZ7-20-PmodToF-Demo/README.md

 # ZyboZ7-20-PmodToF-Demo

+Note: The demo contained in this repository has been moved and this repository is no longer being actively maintained.
+Check out the [Zybo Z7-20 Pmod-ToF](https://digilent.com/reference/programmable-logic/zybo-z7/demos/pmod-tof) demo page on Digilent Reference for more information.

+## Description

 PmodToF-Demo library for Zynq, implemented for ZyboZ7-20.

 Contains sources for implementing Pmod ToF functionality and a simple UART command interpreter.